Shortest Annapurna Base Camp Trek

 Our trekking guide will pick you up at the hotel at 6:15 am and escort you to the bus station.
 The bus to Pokhara leaves at around 7:00 am.
 This is 7 hrs scenic drives through mountain terrain.
 On the way, the bus stops for half an hour for lunch.
 Then drive continues till you reach Pokhara.
 Pokhara is a beautiful valley and gateway to Annapurna Trekking.
 Evening you enjoy strolling around Lakeside street market.
 Overnight at a hotel.

-After breakfast, you will take around 3-hour drive to Siwai via Nayapul and Birenthati.
-Reaching Siwai, you start hiking following the trail towards Jhinu Danda.
+After breakfast, you will take around 3 to 3:30 hour drive to Matque via Nayapul and Birenthati.
+Reaching Matque, you start hiking following the trail towards Jhinu Danda.
 On the way, you will pass several farmlands of villagers with spectacular waterfalls.
 After crossing Kimrong River you ascend on a stone staircase to arrive Jhinu Danda.
 You will take lunch at the local restaurant of Jhinu Danda then continue hiking to Chhomrong village.
 Chhomrong is a picturesque village.
 It also offers views of Mt.
 Annapurna South, Mt.
 Fishtail, Mt.
 Hiunchuli, and Mt.
 Annapurna III.
 At the mountain lodge of Chhomrong, you spend your night.
 Overnight at a mountain lodge.

 After breakfast, first of all, you walk downhill to the Chhomrong River.
 Then crossing a short bridge you hike up to reach Sinuwa.
 You continue the climbing to Kuldi (2470m).
 From here you enter the upper Modi valley.
 Descend a long steep on a stone staircase to Bamboo (2310m).
 From Bamboo, you again climbs continuously through stands of bamboo and rhododendron forests and also passes avalanche chute to arrive at Dobhan.
 From Dovan with the sound of raging Modi River, you walk ahead through a forest trail and arrive at Himalaya.
 Overnight at a mountain lodge.